cornelltech/wetty/chalenges/quest_1bis.md

 Some agents from the Capitol have infected the mainframe computer running the powerplant for all District 12 with a malware.
 The malware will most likely destroy some files, infect other machines and shuts down the power for all inhabitants of the District.

-According to our intelligence sources, we have less than 5 minutes desactivate the malware.
+According to our intelligence sources, we have less than 5 minutes to desactivate the malware.

 May the odds be ever in your favor!